 - Who is liable

 The reason why liability matters is that North Carolina is an at-fault insurance state, meaning that the responsible parties’ insurance policy is the payor for your losses.
-However, with the trucking industry, there are multiple parties involved, and if our investigation uncovers multiple parties at fault, we will file personal injury claims with each.
+However, in the trucking industry, multiple parties are involved, and if our investigation uncovers more than one party at fault, we will file personal injury claims against each.

 Our investigators will search and collect such evidence as the following: